 Members of the International Board

-Kamla Bhasin is an economist and sociologist living in India.
-She has been working for 40 years to promote networking between civil society organisations on issues related to gender, human rights, peace and sustainable livelihoods.
-She did this first through the UN Food and Agriculture Organisation for 27 years and now she works with Sangat –a feminist network.
-She also conducts workshops and training courses on gender, peace and sustainable development for women’s groups, international and regional NGOS, senior government officials, parliamentarians and various UN agencies.
+For almost 50 years, Kamla Bhasin has been building the capacities of activists and networking civil society organisations on issues related to gender, human rights, peace and sustainable livelihoods, internationally, in South Asia and in her native India.
+After studying economics and sociology, she began working on these issues at the UN Food and Agriculture Organisation, where she spent 27 years.
+Since 1998 she has been active with Sangat – a Feminist Network that she currently coordinates.
+She also conducts workshops and training courses on gender, peace and sustainable development for women’s groups, international and regional NGOs, senior government officials, parliamentarians and various UN agencies.
 Kamla Bhasin is also the South Asia coordinator of One Billion Rising, a global campaign to stop violence against women.
-She has written songs for children and for the women’s movement and has written several books for activists on patriarchy, gender, feminism, masculinity and pluralism.
-Since 2003 Kamla Bhasin has been co-President of PeaceWomen Across the Globe.
+She has authored several books for activists on patriarchy, gender, feminism, masculinity and pluralism as well as songs for children and for the women’s movement.
+Kamla Bhasin has been co-president of PeaceWomen Across the Globe since 2003.

 As an ethnologist and sociologist, Ruth-Gaby Vermot-Mangold spent many years in Africa as a researcher and expert on development cooperation, she headed the Global Education Agency in Switzerland, where she organised advanced training courses on development issues and peace policy for teachers.
 In 1988, she set up the Hekate office, which offers courses on gender coaching.
 From 1995 to 2007, she was a member of the Swiss parliament (National Council) and member of the Council of Europe, reporting on the problems of refugees and displaced people in the South Caucasus.
 Key aspects of her work include migration and refugee policies, as well as combating domestic violence, human trafficking and the organ trade.
 Ruth-Gaby Vermot-Mangold is the founder of PeaceWomen Across the Globe and has been Co-President since 2003.